Jiochoa/InterviewQuestion/Unity/Light Sources & Foreground blur.md

 Sprite-Light.
 With this one we can pick a different shape like spots lie those done when the sun is on top of a tree.

+TODO: the lights are showing on every layer. need them for only a couple of layers
 ## Blur